WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 be [bundled](#uc-offline-websites) with the signed content or [PUSHed](#uc-pushed-subresources) with it.
-The risks from the `client_certificate_url` extension (Section 11.3 of {{RFC6066}}) don't seem to apply here, since an attacker who can get a client to load a package and fetch the certificates it references, can also get the client to perform those fetches by loading other HTML.
+The risks from the `client_certificate_url` extension (Section 11.3 of {{RFC6066}}) don't seem to apply here, since an attacker who can get a client to load an exchange and fetch the certificates it references, can also get the client to perform those fetches by loading other HTML.

-To avoid using an unintended certificate with the same public key as the intended one, the content of the certificate chain should be included in the signed data, like TLS does (Section 4.4.3 of {{?I-D.ietf-tls-tls13}}).
+To avoid using an unintended certificate with the same public key as the intended one, the content of the leaf certificate or the chain should be included in the signed data, like TLS does (Section 4.4.3 of
+{{?I-D.ietf-tls-tls13}}).

 ## How much to sign ## {#how-much-to-sign}